NOISE ASSESSMENTS FOR ALL WORKPLACES

 Noise assessment

-A noise assessment is the job of measuring the noise levels, determining average exposure levels to find out what people actually receive, and providing advice on who needs to wear hearing protection, suitability of hearing protection, who needs training and some possible engineering or organisational controls.
+A noise assessment is the job of measuring the noise levels, determining average exposure levels to find out what people actually receive, and providing advice on who needs to wear hearing protection, suitability of hearing protection, who needs training or hearing testing, and some possible engineering or organisational controls.

 That averaging is important - if a machine's cycle has a brief spike at 88 dB(A) but generally runs at 79 dB(A) then the average exposure will be at the 79 end of the scale.